Jinnmv/web-doc/README.md

 > **Note**: if you have git client, you can clone repositry `git clone https://github.com/Jinnmv/webdoc.git`.

+> For better update/working with git repo, it's recommnded to use Git clients for Windows.
+E.g.: http://code.google.com/p/tortoisegit/wiki/Download .

 ### Script to launch server
 You can write simple script for windows to launch a server: